 The broker does not have a rigid minimum deposit policy.
 Traders are free to deposit however much they are comfortable with.
 However, the broker does recommend depositing approximately R3 000.

 Does JP Markets have KWD?

-Yes – you can fund your account with Kuwaiti Diner (KWD).
+Yes – you can fund your account with Kuwaiti Dinar (KWD).
 And as with all JP Markets accounts, you can earn interest on the balance of your trading account.

 No – JP Markets does not allow scalping.
 Hedging and automated trading also aren’t possible on the online trading platform.

 |Trade||JP Markets is an award-winning South African Forex and CFD broker.|